Rosemary Anderson High School: History

-2014 shooting
+Shooting

 On December 12, 2014, a shooting occurred near the school.
 Four people were injured.
 All of the victims were students at the school, they consisted of two boys and two girls.
 One was shot in the chest and required surgery, another was grazed in the foot, and the other two were in serious condition, which they eventually recovered from.
 Police stated the shooting appeared to be gang-related.
 On December 13, a 22-year-old man who was on parole at the time was arrested in connection with the shooting and the following day an 18-year-old male was arrested along with one other teen.
 16-year-old Marquise Murphy was found to be the shooter, he pled guilty and he was sentenced to 10 years in prison.
 As part of his plea agreement Murphy is allowed to be released after 8 1/2 years in prison if—on his 25th birthday—it is determined that he has reformed while in youth prison.
 Lonzo Murphy, Marquise's 22-year-old brother pled no contest and was sentenced to 7 1/6 years in prison and 18-year-old Marquel Dugas, a friend who accompanied the Murphy brothers to the high school, also pled no contest and was sentenced to 8 1/3 years in prison and a fourth man charged in relation to the case, 19-year old, Geno Malique King, was accused of trying to help Marquise Murphy flee the state by driving a car toward Las Vegas and he was also charged with trying to elude police who caught up to him in the Salem area.
 In March, he pleaded guilty and was sentenced to 1 1/2 years of probation.
 Dugas is currently incarcerated in the Eastern Oregon Correctional Institution and Lonzo is currently incarcerated in the Two Rivers Correctional Institution.